 The afternoon of May 1, Mario found his brother Tony at CSM.
 Tony's blue Chevrolet, which Mario had been driving that morning, was still parked in front of 433 Alvarado, half-filled with stolen goods.
-This implicated Tony in the even at the scene.

-murder, and in the burglary that had been committed early that morning.
+This implicated Tony in the murder, and in the burglary that had been committed early that morning.
 The brothers decided to stay together.